iTwin/presentation-rules-editor/CONTRIBUTING.md

 # Contributing to this repository

-## Developing
+## Development

+### Setup

 Follow the [steps for running the application](./README.md#using).
 These actually start a development server which automatically reloads the application when source files are modified.

-## Directory structure
+### Directory structure

-* `app/` - contains source code for the editor application.
+* `app/` — contains source code for the editor application.
-* `presentation-rules-editor-react/` - contains reusable components that can be added to other applications that wish to integrate a presentation ruleset editor.
+* `presentation-rules-editor-react/` — contains reusable components that can be added to other applications that wish to integrate a presentation ruleset editor.

+### Localization

+Localization provides very limited value to Presentation Rules Editor because the ruleset schema and the documentation is only available in the English language.
+Nevertheless, we do attempt to prepare user-facing strings for localization when it is not inconvenient.

+iTwin.js packages present huge challenges to keeping bundle sizes sane.
+To maintain reasonable application startup performance, we load all iTwin.js libraries in the background, which makes built-in iTwin.js localization API inaccessible during the initial page render.
+React components hosted in application's `ITwinJsApp/` folder are loaded later and fully depend on iTwin.js code, so they do not have the same problem, thus you will only see attempts at localization in this subtree.

 ## Testing